grafana/k6-docs/src/data/markdown/docs/07 extensions/01 Getting started/04 Create/01 JavaScript Extensions.md

 > k6 extensions must have the `k6/x/` prefix, and the short name must be unique among all extensions built in the same k6 binary.

-The final extension code will look like so:
+The final code looks like so.
+Save this as something like `compare.go`.

 <CodeGroup labels={["compare.go"]} lineNumbers={[true]}>